Pediatric Dermoid Cysts

 Generally, a cyst is a closed sac with an intact covering that is distinct (or separated) from the nearby tissues.
 These sacs may vary in size and may contain a variety of body fluids or tissues.
 The number of different kinds of cysts that can occur in children is quite large.
 In general, most of these cysts are benign (doesn’t threaten health or life) and slow growing.

-What are the signs and symptoms of Pediatric Dermoid Cysts?
+What are the signs and symptoms of pediatric dermoid cysts?

 These cysts are present at birth and happens when the skin layers do not grow together as they should.

-How are Pediatric Dermoid Cysts treated?
+How are pediatric dermoid cysts treated?

-The only reliable treatment for dermoid cysts is surgery to remove it.
+The only reliable treatment for dermoid cysts is surgery to remove them.
 Dermoid cysts often contain both a cyst wall and a central mass of cheese-like material.
 This material is often viscous or thick and is not well treated by aspiration (insertion of a needle).
 In order to fully remove the cyst, surgical excision and removal of all components of the cyst is generally required.

 Your child's doctor will discuss treatment options with you and your child.